Trusts

 • Trust Period – The length of time the Trust is set up for

-• Trust Fund – The assets put into the Trust
+• Trust Fund – The assets held within the Trust

-• Ultimate Beneficiaries – Who will ultimately receive the assets within the Trust when it comes to an end
+• Ultimate Beneficiaries – The people who will ultimately receive the assets within the Trust when it comes to an end

 Types of Trusts